gchure/gchure.github.io/pages/research.md

 </div>
 </div>
 Recent years have seen an experimental deluge interrogating the relationship between bacterial growth rate, cell size, and protein content, quantifying the abundance of proteins across growth conditions with unprecedented resolution.
 However, we still lack a rigorous understanding of what sets the scale of these quantities and when protein abundances should (or should not) depend on growth rate.
 Using <a href="https://mitpress.mit.edu/books/street-fighting-mathematics">street-fighting mathematics</a>, I attempt to make order-of-magnitude estimates for the proteinaceous cellular requirements across myriad conditions.
 These processes include, for example, the requirements for nutrient transport, lipid synthesis, and all steps of the central dogma.
 Given the wealth of data in our hands for *E. coli*, we can compare our estimates to actual observations buried in "-omics" measurements.
-Remarkably, these  simple estimates are surprisingly accurate and illustrate the preeminent importance of protein synthesis in defining growth.
+These  simple estimates are surprisingly accurate and illustrate the preeminent importance of protein synthesis in defining growth.

-<a href="https://doi.org/10.1016/j.cels.2021.06.002" class="btn btn-outline-secondary"><span style="font-size: 0.8em;"> Related Publication: Belliveau^*, Chure^*, *et al.*, *Cell Systems* 2021.
+<a href="https://doi.org/10.1016/j.cels.2021.06.002" class="btn btn-outline-secondary"><span style="font-size: 0.8em;"> Related Publication: Belliveau<sup>*</sup>, Chure<sup>*</sup>, *et al.*, *Cell Systems* 2021.
 "Fundamental Limits on the Rate of Bacterial Growth and Their Influence on Proteomic Composition"</span> </a>

 <hr/>